-During the flight we intend to maintain LOS (line-of-sight) telemetry.
-The HASP ground system will receive and display the downlinked housekeeping status information and will archive the student payload serial data into disk files.
-Files with UTC time stamped GPS position and altitude information will also be generated.
-Student teams will be able to download these files from the HASP website in order to monitor their payload status in near real-time.
-In addition, HASP will fly a video camera system that provides real-time views of the student payloads, the balloon and the Earth during launch, flight, and termination (see Figure 5).
-If your payload undergoes a visible configuration change (i.e. you have moving parts or external indicator lights), an onboard video camera can be used to monitor these changes throughout the flight.
+During the flight, the HASP ground system will receive and display the downlinked housekeeping status information and archive the student payload serial data into disk files.
+Files with UTC time-stamped GPS position and altitude information will also be generated.
+Student teams can download these files from the HASP website to monitor their payload status in near real-time.
+In addition, HASP will fly at least 1 video camera system that provides real-time views of the student payloads, the balloon, and the Earth during launch, flight, and termination (see Figure 5).
+If your payload undergoes a visible configuration change (i.e., you have moving parts or external indicator lights), an onboard video camera can be used to monitor these changes throughout the flight.
 Student payloads will also have limited commanding capability during flight.
 This will include a limited number of discrete commands plus 2-byte serial commands (defined as desired).
-Prior to flight, the student team will provide HASP operations with a listing of all commands, which will then be issued upon request by HASP flight support personnel.
-Following recovery, copies will be made of all the flight datasets and distributed to each group for their science data analysis.
+Before the flight, the student team will provide HASP operations with a listing of all commands, which will be issued upon request by HASP flight support personnel.
+Following recovery, copies of all the flight datasets will be made and distributed to each group for their science data analysis.